styryshkin/design-patterns/README.md

 Five well-known design patterns that are parts of creational patterns are the:

-- Factory method
+- Factory Method
   > This makes an instance of several derived classes based on interfaced data or events.
-- Abstract factory
+- Abstract Factory
   > Creates an instance of several families of classes without dealing concrete classes.
 - Builder
   > Separates object construction from its representation, always creates the same type of object.
+- Dependency Injection
+  > A class accepts the objects it requires from an injector instead of creating the objects directly.
 - Prototype
   > A fully initialized instance used for copying or cloning.
 - Singleton